-Due to differences in rules or approach between the four nations of the UK, vets should be mindful of their own local situation and refer to the relevant government website for more information: GOV.UK; Scottish Government; Welsh Government; Northern Ireland Executive.
+Due to differences in rules or approach between the four nations of the UK and between different local authorities, vets should be mindful of their own local situation and refer to the relevant government website for more information: GOV.UK; Scottish Government; Welsh Government; Northern Ireland Executive.
+For updated information please also see the FAQs in the BVA Coronavirus Information Hub.